The shock-resistant Suunto® Observer is a tool built for outdoor challenges, but its timeless design makes it wearable in any situation.

 The time can either be shown in 12 or 24-hour format.

-- Stainless Steel housing measures 1.75 inches diameter, and is 1/3 smaller than first generation Suunto watches (Vector, Altimax, etc.)
+- Stainless-steel housing measures 1.75 inches diameter, and is 1/3 smaller than first generation Suunto watches (Vector, Altimax, etc.)

-- Titanium strap consists of metal links over an elastomer strap with hinge-type opening
+- Elastomer strap with hinge-type opening

 - Scratch-resistant mineral crystal glass face; electroluminescent back light